"The Way" is how Jesus referred to Himself, "I am the way, the truth, and the life. No one comes to the Father except through me" (John 14:6 ESV).

 Christianity didn't begin as a religion but rather as a movement, with the Romans classifying it as a sect.
 Its early followers were Jews based in Jerusalem who didn't necessarily view themselves as Christians but rather as followers of a Jewish sect.
 The earliest recorded use of the term "Christianity" was by Ignatius of Antioch around 100 AD.

 These terms are used in the Bible to describe the developing church as a movement of Jesus Christ.
 Even today, every Born-Again Christian is part of Jesus' movement.
 He is our head pastor and leader.
-When a person joins His movement, they become the physical expression of what God is like so that the fullness of Jesus can be seen and heard through them.
+When people join His movement, they become the physical expression of what God is like so that the fullness of Jesus can be seen and heard through them.

 The early Christians were not just committed to a cultural practice or obligation but lived in complete devotion to the Gospel of Jesus.
-When a person becomes Born-Again they are committing themselves to be fully devoted followers of The Way found only in Jesus and to live out their identity of being His Church instead of merely attending a church.
+When a person becomes Born-Again, they commit themselves to being fully devoted followers of the Way found only in Jesus and living out their identity as His Church instead of merely attending church.

 Jesus called us to LIVE on The Way to fulfill the Great Commandment so that we may LEARN the way of fellowship with Him and then be sent out by Him to LEAD The Way for others to come to know Him and fulfill the Great Commission.